 You do not need a fancy rig to create professional quality time-lapse images and videos.
 Getting started in shooting time-lapse requires only a DSLR camera, good tripod, and something to control the time interval between exposures.
 We will review the equipment, camera settings, exposure control, storage requirements, lens choices, and how to calculate and manage the interval between shots.
 We'll also cover some advanced techniques including reducing time-lapse "flicker", motion control, bulb-ramping and more.

-A comprehensive set of hand-outs covering all of the covered topics, tips, resources and software tutorials will be provided to each participant.
+A comprehensive set of hand-outs covering all of the covered topics, tips, resources, plus workflow guides for both Lightroom and Photoshop will be provided to each participant.

 It's going to be a fun and enlightening day.
 You'll leave this course prepared and excited to join the new time-lapse movement!